Des Moines University recognizes the importance of engaging youth in STEM opportunities, and fostering the next generation of healthcare leaders.

 - What's in a Doctor's Bag: DMU's Student Osteopathic Medical Association (SOMA) offers presentations to young elementary students, with the goal of introducing them to friendly future medical providers and demystifying a visit to the doctor's office.
 Presentations last about an hour.

-- Anatomy Ambassadors: The Community Ambassador Program (CAP) connects Des Moines University anatomy students to local classrooms – grade school through college – a chance to learn about various health and medical issues through organ demonstrations.
+- Anatomy Ambassadors: The Anatomy Club connects Des Moines University anatomy students to local classrooms – grade school through college – a chance to learn about various health and medical issues through organ demonstrations.
 Tours run from mid-October to mid-April.
 Ideal times to visit the lab are January-March.
-To request a presentation, please complete this form.

 - Orthopaedics in Action® Kits: Des Moines University loans this unique, hands-on curriculum for middle and high school STEM classrooms.
 Kits feature real-world challenges from orthopedic surgery and biomedical engineering and come complete with classroom lessons, each with multiple hands-on student workstations, instructional slides, student worksheets, and teacher professional development materials.
 To reserve please contact email@example.com